Network flow logs

 flag.--api-key

-: The same organization name that you passed in to thenetwork-logs
+: The same organization name you passed to thenetwork-logs

 endpoint.